of the most successful singer-songwriters in Florida music history

 musicians included Campbell, Lynne, and fellow Wilburys Roy

-Tom Petty and The Heartbreakers continue to be among the top-grossing
+Petty and The Heartbreakers continued to be among the top-grossing

 recording artists and concert attractions of all time in the

 state of Florida.
-Petty hosts his own weekly show on XM (satellite)
+Petty hosted his own weekly show on XM (satellite)

 Radio, has appeared in episodes of FOX-TV's The Simpsons and